codrin-kruijne/datasciencecoursera/HelloWorld.md

+## This is a markdown file

-## My first MarkDown file pushed with Git to GitHub!
+My first MarkDown file pushed with Git to GitHub!